What is Dyslexia?

 – Margaret Byrd Rawson and Roger Saunders (1998)

-The word dyslexia comes from the Greek – dys meaning difficulty and lex (legein) meaning speak; hence dyslexia can be defined in its simplest form as difficulty with words or languages.
-While this is helpful as it describes what every dyslexic has in common, it does not tell the whole story.
+The term “dyslexia” comes from the Greek words “dys,” meaning difficulty, and “lex,” meaning speak.
+In its simplest form, dyslexia can be defined as difficulty with words or languages.
+While this helps to describe what all dyslexic individuals have in common, it doesn’t tell the whole story.

-Dyslexia is a term for a range of variable ability for language acquisition.
-It is not a disease, defect or abnormality.
-Rather it can be seen as a development variation in the way a person learns language skills.
+Dyslexia is a term that refers to a range of variable ability for language acquisition.
+It is not a disease, defect, or abnormality.
+Instead, it can be seen as a variation in the way that a person learns language skills.
+Dyslexia is a handicapping condition in our modern world, where mastery of written language is expected and necessary for success and advancement.

-Although dyslexia is a neurological based learning disorder, the treatment is educational.
-Hence no child or adult need fail because of dyslexia.
-Treatment should be given as early as possible.
-Early intervention means there will be less catching up to do.
+Although dyslexia is a neurological-based learning disorder, the treatment is educational.
+This means that no child or adult should fail because of dyslexia.
+Early intervention is important, as it can reduce the amount of catching up that may be necessary.